 “Now,” Lo Pheng whispered.
 He took hold of the stone barrier to stay on his feet and felt the ornamental scars on his skin set his body alight.
 “Now.”

 “Now.”
-Lo Pheng gathered himself up and gritted his teeth.
+Lo Pheng gathered himself up, gritted his teeth, screwed up his eyes and saw that his brothers also remained standing.
 “Jang Tao.
 Warrior-of-courage.
 Don’t disappoint us,” he whispered.

-“The time has come,” the monster gurgled, as it heaved onto the creaking scaffold.
-“But the agony of death is pointless if that agony is meagre!
+“The time has come,” the monster gurgled, waving its monstrous hand to line the temple warriors up along the dais.
+“And therefore the agony of death is pointless if that agony is meagre!
 Open the gates of suffering in the body of another and the gates of the gods will open up for you!”

 The monster licked a finger and stared for an instant at the limp body of the Vandil and at the red-haired girl suspended next to him, who was still hissing something inaudible.
 Then it made its choice and drew a sign with its finger on the chest of the black man.
 It was a vertical line touched in the middle by a triangle.
 No sooner had the monster lifted its finger than the sign blazed up and began to sink into the body.
 The poor wretch awoke and started screaming in pain.